JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 9. In **Value/Route traffic to**, choose **Alias to S3 website endpoint**.
 10. Choose the **Region**.
 11. Choose the S3 bucket.
 12. The bucket name should match the name that appears in the Name box.
-In the Choose S3 bucket list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created, for example, s3-website-us-west-1.amazonaws.com (example.com).
+In the **Choose S3 bucket** list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created, for example, `s3-website-us-west-1.amazonaws.com` (example.com).
-13. If your bucket does not appear in the Choose S3 bucket list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, s3-website-us-west-2.amazonaws.com.
+13. If your bucket does not appear in the Choose S3 bucket list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, `s3-website-us-west-2.amazonaws.com`.
 For a complete list of Amazon S3 website endpoints, see Amazon S3 Website endpoints.
-For more information about the alias target, see Value/route traffic to in the Amazon Route 53 Developer Guide.
 14. In Record type, choose A ‐ Routes traffic to an IPv4 address and some AWS resources.
 15. For Evaluate target health, choose No.
 16. Choose Define simple record.